TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/AccessingSiteConfiguration.rst

 All methods for finding a specific site throw an exception if no site was found.

+.. index:: pair: Site handling; Site object

-The Site Object
+The Site object
 ===============

-Now we know how to find a site object, but what can it do?
+Now we know how to find a :php:`Site` object, but what can it do?

 First of all, it gives us access to the site configuration options via